Etihad ends talks with TUI to form new leisure airline

-FRANKFURT/ABU DHABI Abu Dhabi-based Etihad Airways said on Thursday it had pulled out of talks with Europe's largest tour operator TUI Group (TUIT.L) (TUIGn.DE) to create a joint venture holiday airline.
+FRANKFURT/ABU DHABI (Reuters) - Abu Dhabi-based Etihad Airways said on Thursday it had pulled out of talks with Europe's largest tour operator TUI Group (TUIT.L) (TUIGn.DE) to create a joint venture holiday airline.

 As part of the deal outlined last year, Etihad planned to buy Air Berlin's (AB1.DE) leisure airline Niki before combining the business with TUI's airline TUIfly.